mayowa-id/Transaction-Monitoring-And-Fraud-Alert-System/README.md

 # Transaction-Monitoring-And-Fraud-Alert-System

-This project is a couple of microservices that function as a fraud detection system.
+Overview

-RabbitMQ will be used  for communication.
-Basically I created two microservices:
+This project consists of a couple of microservices that function as a fraud detection system.
+RabbitMQ is used for asynchronous communication between services.
+The system comprises two primary microservices:

-1. Transaction Service : It accepts incoming transactions.
+Transaction Service: Accepts and processes incoming transactions.

-2. Fraud Detection Service : Monitores transactions for potentially fraudulent activity.
+Fraud Detection Service: Monitors transactions for potentially fraudulent activity.

 PROJECT STRUCTURE